felixmkoch/HackAtHome/README.md

 - Angular
 - NodeJS

-Back- and Frontend for the application presented o nthe website.
+Back- and Frontend for the application presented on the website.